IMPCT Institute

 The property of a system in which no single party can unilaterally change the rules or block participation.

-Decentralized exchange (DEX)Introduced Day 10
+Decentralized exchange (DEX)Mod 10

 A trading venue implemented as smart contracts on a blockchain.
 Customer assets stay in self-custody throughout.
 (Uniswap, Curve, dYdX.)

-DeFi (Decentralized Finance)Introduced Day 15
+DeFi (Decentralized Finance)Mod 15

 Financial services implemented as smart contracts rather than as company-run businesses.